NASM vs ISSA CPT Duel - Which Cert Better Suits You in 2023?

 Consulting and screening clients to reduce risks of injury

-Prior to training your clients, you must understand their strengths and limitations so you can accurately devise a fitness program.
+Before training your clients, you must understand their strengths and limitations so you can accurately devise a fitness program.

-Next, in ISSA’s Basic Assessment of Fitness Participants section, ISSA covers the Graded Exercise Test (GXT).
+In ISSA’s Basic Assessment of Fitness Participants section, ISSA covers the Graded Exercise Test (GXT).

-This is a treadmill or cycle ergometer test that delivers heart rate, ECG, and other data, and does require medical supervision.
+This is a treadmill or cycle ergometer test that delivers heart rate, ECG, and other data and does require medical supervision.

 The workload is gradually increased until an increase in workload is not followed by an increase in VO2 max.